nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 Most of Nim's standard library collections are based on hashing and only offer O(1) behavior on the *average* case.
-Usually this is not good enough for a hard realtime setting and so these have to be avoided.
+Usually this is not good enough for a hard real-time setting and so these have to be avoided.
 In fact, throughout Nim's history people found cases of pathologically bad performance for these data structures.
 Instead containers based on BTrees can be used that offer O(log N) operations for